nd1012/wan24-PoeditParser/src/wan24-PoeditParser CLI/README.md

 The configuration allows to define regular expressions, where

-- an array with two elements is a regular expression (and its `RegexOptions` enumeration value) which needs to match the string to use, and export the whole match as `$1`
+- an array with two elements is a regular expression (and its `RegexOptions` enumeration value) which needs to match the string to use
 - an array with three elements is used to replace a pattern (the 3rd element is the replacement), if the regular expression does match